Avg: 3.7 from 1,321 votes

 P4.
 This is one of the coolest pitches in the desert.
 Walk 20 feet along the sidewalk(narrow extremely exposed ledge).
 Mantle awkwardly onto the diving board, and walk to the base of the corkscrew.
 Clip 4 bolts/drilled angles en route to the summit.

-To descend, lower back to the diving board, and reverse the sidewalk.2 single rope raps lead to the top of pitch 1, and then make a double rope rap to the ground.
+To descend, lower back to the diving board, and reverse the sidewalk.
+Rappel to the party ledge, and then make a double rope rap to the ground (60m ropes).
+It is also possible to rappel the route with a 70m rope, but it is not recommended as you'll be a nuisance and danger to ascending parties.

 There are places on each pitch where if you fall you will likely die.
 At the very least you will be badly hurt.